Our Work

 Staverton – Part 2: Landscapes and Skyscapes

 This work will thoroughly explore how three distinct and ancient landscapes from the late antique – early medieval period fit within the wider ritual landscape and are all integrated within a designed landscape that is oriented around primary and mythological celestial events.
-Looking at Rendlesham, a wholly unique site and the richest longest lived settlement in England of the period, Staverton, one of the most important surviving areas of woodland pasture in England and home to a mysterious earthwork of questionable origin, and Burrow Hill, an island minster site containing pseudo boat burials.
+We will be looking at Rendlesham, a wholly unique site and the richest longest lived settlement in England of the period.
+Staverton, one of the most important surviving areas of woodland pasture in England and home to a mysterious earthwork of questionable origin.
+And Burrow Hill, an island minster site containing pseudo boat burials.

 The Black Ditches at Risby and Cavenham in Suffolk are the most easterly of 5 such dykes and ditches that stretch out across Suffolk and Cambridgeshire.
 The Black Ditches are believed to have been up to a staggering 4.5 miles in length, yet their origin, date and purpose remains somewhat unclear.
 Described as either Roman sewers or more typically as being built in the late 6th century as a defensive measure against invasion and designed to protect the ancient Icknield Way, a key line of communication and transport at the time.
 However, this standard military and defensive interpretation for many such ancient linear earthworks is now being called into question.
 New research suggests that these linear monuments are far older, potenitially early Iron Age, and formed part of a ritual landscape that was dotted along their course with sacred sites, springs, burial mounds and temples, often having heath and woodland at their southern ends with springs and votive offering sites at their northern point.